A polynomial kernel for $3$-leaf power deletion: Safeness of the reduction rules

-\begin{LEM} Let $(A,B)$ be a partition of the vertex set of a graph $G$ such that $\abs{A}\geq2$ and $\abs{B}\geq2$.
-Then $(A,B)$ is a complete split of $G$ if and only if $N(B)$ is a clique and $B$ has no blocking pairs for $A$. \end{LEM} \begin{proof} It is clear that if $(A,B)$ is a complete split of $G$, then $N(B)$ is a clique, and $B$ has no blocking pairs for $A$.
+\begin{LEM} Let $G$ be a graph and $(A,B)$ be a partition of $V(G)$ such that $\min\{\abs{A},\abs{B}\}\geq2$.
+Then $(A,B)$ is a complete split of $G$ if and only if $N(B)$ is a clique and $B$ has no blocking pairs for $A$. \end{LEM} \begin{proof} It is clear that if $(A,B)$ is a complete split of $G$, then $N(B)$ is a clique and $B$ has no blocking pairs for $A$.